CovertLab/borealis/README.md

 (or run FireWorks' `lpad add` command line tool) to upload it to the LaunchPad.
 Then call `ComputeEngine.create()` (or the `gce` command line) to spin up a batch of worker VMs to run the workflow.
-This passes in parameters including the LaunchPad `host` and `name`.
+This uses GCE metadata fields to pass in parameters including the LaunchPad db name and username.

 `ComputeEngine` and `gce` can also immediately delete a batch of worker VMs or ask them to quit cleanly between Firetasks, although the workers will